OJUG/ojug.github.io/_posts/2018-07-17-so-whos-gonna-tell-em-the-talk-abou.md

 ---
 layout: post
-title:  "July 17, 2018 "So, who's gonna tell 'em?" the talk about 'the talk' that nobody talks about."
+title:  "July 17, 2018 \"So, who's gonna tell 'em?\" the talk about 'the talk' that nobody talks about."
 ---

 6-6:30 networking and food